earn-alliance/earnmanagement.com/docs/features/payments.md

     * Total payment amount
     * Payment status

-4. You can always **delete a Payment Event** using the action menu on the right.
+4. You can **delete a Payment Event** using the action menu on the right when the payment state is Not Paid.
+When the payment event is Generating, Processing or Paid, the event canot be deleted.

 ![delete payment event](04_Payments_Delete-Payment-Event.png)